30 Minutes to Build Private AI Customer Service with OpenClaw + VPS

 PORT=3000

-For OpenRouter (supports multiple models—recommended):
+For OpenRouter (supports many models):

 OPENAI_API_KEY=your_OpenRouter_KEY